The relay mesh fans out a room's three channels: state, input, and event.

 messages rather than fixed room channels.
 See Data.Drop to MoQT when…

-Your wire model isn’t a room with three channels — import
+Your wire model is not a room with three channels.
+Import

 game.state, game.input, game.event.
 The session URL